visual storytelling

 Data visualization takes data and turns it into graphs or maps, creating an interactive and engaging way to explore a topic.

-These visual tools provide deep insights from limited reading, utilize less wording than standard text, and retain attention by presenting readers with an aesthetically pleasing design while introducing them to essential trends & patterns in the data.
+These visual tools provide deep insights from limited reading, utilize less wording than standard text, and retain the audience’s attention by presenting readers with an aesthetically pleasing design while introducing them to essential trends & patterns in the data.

 My own image for explaining the three-act structure of a good story is an example of this: